2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 * In the `IAM role` field, select the role created above.
 * Click on `Apply` to save the change.

-## Step 4: Install Kubernetes Metrics Server on each EKS cluster
+## Step 4: Install Kubernetes Metrics Server (on each EKS cluster)
 This step is based on the [official documentation of EKS](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html).
-Please refer to this link if you experienced any troubles.

 It's required to first install [jq](https://stedolan.github.io/jq/):